 * If less than three units are taken in one of the subjects, a minimum of four units will be required in one of the others.

-At SUNY Cortland we are committed to a strong liberal arts foundation in all of our academic programs.
-Therefore, admission to the college will be granted to those applicants who present the strongest academic programs in English, social studies, mathematics, science and foreign language regardless of the intended major.
+Admission to the college will be granted to those applicants who present the strongest academic programs in english, social studies, mathematics, science and foreign language.
 A challenging college preparatory program with significant achievements both in and out of the classroom will help ensure that your application is competitive.

 An admissions deposit is required when you are accepted.
 The deposit secures a place in the entering class and a residence hall room for a specific semester.